Last Updated on January 14, 2022 by Grow with Bovees

 While this might seem surprising, many can be found growing in Florida or California in the United States, or in parts of Europe and Canada.

-The cost of a fully grown palm tree depends mostly on the species you’re interested in.
+The cost of a fully grown palm depends mostly on the species you’re interested in.
 Outdoor species are generally priced higher than indoor trees, but you can expect to spend anywhere between $10 and upwards of $1000 for matured specimens with large trunks.

-There are a few factors to consider before when shopping for a palm tree including your budget, number of palm trees required, whether they will live indoor or outdoors, species of palm trees, and how high you’d like them to grow.
+There are a few factors to consider before when shopping for a palm tree including your budget, number of palm trees required, whether they will live indoor or outdoors, type of palm trees, and how high you’d like them to grow.

 For example, if you grow a large species, then you can expect to pay between $10 and $50 for a small tree.